DawidFranczak/Smart-home-main-server/README.md

 # About the project
-'Smart home' allows you to control via the website devides connected to your localhost.
+'Smart Home' allows you to control devices connected to your localhost via the website.

-You can control
+You can control:

-- light in aquarium,
+light in the aquarium,

-- light on the stairs,
+light on the stairs,

-- lamp in house,
+lamp in the house,

-- sunblind.
+sunblind.

-Also you can opening the gate in the fence via rfid card and make hourly temperature measurement.
+You can also open the gate in the fence via an RFID card and make hourly temperature measurements.

-Microcontrollers software located in this repo is intended to esp8266.
+The microcontroller software located in this repo is intended for the ESP8266.

-In the website you can create account.
+On the website, you can create an account.

-If you create account with 'tester' in name e.g. 'usertester' or 'testeruser' 3 devices from each category will be added to your accound.
+If you create an account with 'tester' in the name, e.g. 'usertester' or 'testeruser', three devices from each category will be added to your account.

-Device name 'tester' are 'connected' to real device so you can check what happened on the website when you control real device.
+Device names containing 'tester' are 'connected' to real devices, so you can check what happens on the website when you control a real device.

-On the website you can for:
+On the website, you can do the following:

-light -> turn on/off light for selected light,
+Light -> Turn on/off light for selected light,

-stairs -> change : lightning time, brightness, number on steps to full brightnes and manually turn on/off lightning,
+Stairs -> Change lightning time, brightness, number of steps to full brightness and manually turn on/off lightning,

-temperature -> see temperature measurement chart with average day and night temperatures,
+Temperature -> See temperature measurement chart with average day and night temperatures,

-aquarium -> change : color of rgb leds, lighting time of led and fluorescent lamps, manually turn on/ off led and fluorescent lamp
+Aquarium -> Change color of RGB LEDs, lighting time of LEDs and fluorescent lamps, manually turn on/off LEDs and fluorescent lamps

-sunblind -> calibration of the sunblind and its sliding and unfolding
+Sunblind -> Calibrate the sunblind and its sliding and unfolding

-device -> add, delete and search device
+Device -> Add, delete and search for devices

-RPL -> grouping together outside lamp  with buttons and rfid sensors
+RPL -> Group together outside lamps with buttons and RFID sensors

-settings -> change password, email, image on home page and delete account
+Settings -> Change password, email, image on home page and delete account

-If you forgott password you can use 'remind password' option on login page.

-To do this you need the e-mail address provided during registration
+If you forgot your password, you can use the 'remind password' option on the login page.
+To do this, you need the e-mail address provided during registration.

-To check website you can use : https://dawidfranczak.pythonanywhere.com
+To check the website, you can use https://dawidfranczak.pythonanywhere.com.

-# Installation
+#Installation

-You can use located in server/smart_home/env environment
+You can use the environment located in server/smart_home/env

-or use pip
+or use pip:

--m pip install -r requirements.txt
+python -m pip install -r requirements.txt

-Then you can run server using python manage.py runserver
+Then you can run the server using python manage.py runserver

-To upload the software to exp8266 you need visual studio code with platform.io or arduino idee.
+To upload the software to the ESP8266, you need Visual Studio Code with Platform.io or Arduino IDE.